vatpac-technology/sops/docs/enroute/brisbane/INL.md

     <span class="hotline">**INL** -> **CFS ADC**</span>: "via IDNER, VET"
     <span class="hotline">**CFS ADC** -> **INL**</span>: "VET"

-The Standard Assignable level from INL to **CFS ADC** is `A080`, any other level must be prior coordinated.
+The standard assignable level from INL to **CFS ADC** is `A080`, any other level must be prior coordinated.

 ### SU ADC
 #### Airspace